biodaq/biovision/share/matlab/readme.md

 * demo1.m:  (high level)
 demo for the convenience class
 * getTdfData.m:
-utily to read *.tdf files produced by multiDaq.exe.
+utility to read *.tdf files produced by multiDaq.exe.
 * viewTdf.m
 example how to use getTdfData.m

-The low level functions are more powerful and flexibel.
+The low level functions are more powerful and flexible.
 You can manage multiple devices and triggers.